BuloZB/ml_forge/README.md

 ## Exporting code

-**File → Export → Python → PyTorch** generates a standalone `train.py` that reproduces your pipeline.
+**File -> Export -> Python -> PyTorch** generates a standalone `train.py` that reproduces your pipeline.
 No ML Forge required to run it.

 ---

-## Known limitations
+## Future Plans

-- Sequential models only - skip connections and branching architectures are not supported in v1.0
-- No learning rate schedulers in v1.0
-- Tab sizing cosmetic bug - first tab (data) appears far larger than other tabs
+- Orient to a more beginner-friendly approach
+- Add custom block functionality

 ---

 ## License

-APACHE
+MIT